badgerodon/goreify/README.md

 # goreify

 `goreify` implements a form of generics for go.
-It works by taking in a function or type which uses dynamic functions and types and converting it into a function or type which uses concrete (reified) types.
+It works by taking in a function or type which uses dynamic functions and types and converts it into a function or type which uses concrete (reified) types.

 For example, this generic function: